XiaohanSun001/PMSPcnn/README.md

 ## Prediction
 Run the following command:

 ```{bash}
 python predict.py
 ```
-Then the finally output shown in  "./result/predcit_value.txt".
+The finally output shown in  "./result/predcit_value.txt".

 The predicted value of 1lni_39_N_L is 1.52755897

 If you want to predict several mutations, add them to the pdbid.csv file.

 ## Help

 For any questions, please contact us by chunhuali@bjut.edu.cn.